-Example: Replicate data on one or more volumes from a server in one city to USE CASE another server in another city.
+Example: Deplicate data an ana average values a frame a convertine and situate another convertine another USE Replicate data on one or more volumes from a server in one city to another server in another city.
+CASE Gity.

 - Primary Server Shutdown

 - Secondary Server Failures

 - Using DataKeeper Standard Edition To Provide Disaster Recovery For Hyper-V Virtual Machines

 - Frequently Asked Questions